aws-amplify/amplify-js/media/authentication_guide.md

 #### Sign Out Button

-The default `withAuthenticator` renders just your App component after user is signed in.
-So it does not interfere with your App.
+The default `withAuthenticator` renders just the App component after a user is signed in, preventing interference with your app.
 Then question comes, how does the user sign out?

-You just set second parameter to true, which means `includeGreetings = true`.
-It would put a greeting row on top of your app.
+To expose this, set the second parameter to true, which means `includeGreetings = true`.
+It will put a greeting row on top of your app.

 ```
 export default withAuthenticator(App, true);
 ```

 ### 3. Authenticate Component

-The `withAuthenticator` HOC essentially just wraps `Authenticator` component inside.
-Use the `Authenticator` directly to give yourself more customization options.
+The `withAuthenticator` HOC essentially just wraps `Authenticator` component.
+You can use the `Authenticator` directly to give yourself more customization options.

-#### Put App inside Authenticator
+#### Example: Put App inside Authenticator

 App.js
 ```